layilin/SP23-33852/_texts/sc-page097.md

 - Which Polydamna, Thone's imperial queen,
 - Taught Jove-born Helen on the banks of Nile.

-- As on old ocean, when the wind blows high,
+- AS on old ocean, when the wind blows high,
 - The cautious mariner contracts his sail; [200]
 - So here, when squaly bursts the speeding gale,
 - If thou from ruin would'st thy points preserve,
-- Less-bellying canvass to the storm oppose.
+- Less-bellying canvas to the storm oppose.

 ---